Some posts contain compensated links. Please read this disclaimer for more info.

 Into the tower’s sides are embedded the skulls of rebels who fought against Ottoman rule.
 Seeing that they are being overrun, the rebels’ leader Stevan Sinđelić initiated a huge explosion, killing himself, his soldiers, and many enemies in the process.
 Yes, seeing the remains of those people like that may shock you a little, but the place also gave me a lot to think about, and I sincerely recommend you visit it.

 However, they were replaced by numerous bars, restaurants, and even hotels, so if you’re looking for a place where you can do some people watching, this is absolutely it.
 Niš is also quite famous for its gastronomy, which you can also experience here, and staying in a hotel in this alley really is something special.
 I went through it in the evening and fell in love with the place instantly.
-It’s vibrant and romantic and hip, all at the same time, and the locals are extremely friendly.
+It’s vibrant and romantic and hip, all simultaneously, and the locals are extremely friendly.

 And since I was here in the evening, some sort of dinner was in order.
-We ended up in “Kafana Galija,” and my God was that dinner good!
+We ended up in “Kafana Galija,” and my God, was that dinner good!
 A spectacular array of traditional meat dishes was served to us, everything very reasonably priced.
 The food here really is something special, so a trip to this alley should be an obligatory part of your Niš visit!

 Also in the city center, in Obrenovićeva Street, is Andonović Palace.
 Now, this was not a place used by any king or anything of the sort.
 No, instead, it was the home of a wealthy merchant.
 Built in the period between two world wars, this is an exquisite example of neoclassical architecture very much worth at least a minute of your time when you’re walking through the city center.

-Seeing something like this really makes you wonder what living in a mansion like this feels like — kind of puts my one-bedroom apartment into perspective.
+Seeing something like this makes you wonder what living in a mansion like this feels like — it kind of puts my one-bedroom apartment into perspective.
 Nevertheless, the front of the house was spectacular, and I’m certainly glad I stopped by it.

 Slightly west of Obrenovićeva is the city’s National Museum, i.e., its Archaeology Hall.
 Now, you can see a whole lot of things here, and the objects cover the period from the neolithic all the way to the Middle Ages.